arcsecond-io/standard-stars-catalogues/README.md

 Astronomical research enjoy tremendous amount of data stored in electronic format.
-Yet, the standard stars catalogues are spread over websites, in static HTML pages, two things we intend to solve here (two chores that Arcsecond is slowly trying to fix).
+Yet, the standard stars catalogues are spread over websites, in static HTML pages, two things we intend to solve here.

 First, we would like to store them all, in a versionned respository to ensure transparent history, in case of changes or corrections.
 The catalogues available